Clandestino

 North Palm Canyon and the Address That Tells You Something

-Palm Springs dining has shifted considerably over the past decade.
-What was once a resort-town afterthought — steakhouses and hotel buffets serving the golf-weekend crowd — has given way to a more considered corridor along North Palm Canyon Drive, where independent operators have moved into suite-level and ground-floor addresses with something closer to a serious culinary agenda.
+Clandestino is a restaurant in Palm Springs serving elevated Mexican cuisine, with a price point around $35 per person.
+What was once a resort-town afterthought, steakhouses and hotel buffets serving the golf-weekend crowd, has given way to a more considered corridor along North Palm Canyon Drive, where independent operators have moved into suite-level and ground-floor addresses with something closer to a serious culinary agenda.
 Clandestino, at 175 North Palm Canyon Drive, sits inside that shift.
 The suite 160 designation is its own small signal: this is not a high-street marquee operation angling for foot traffic, but a room that expects you to already know where you are going.

 That positioning matters in Palm Springs more than it would in, say, Los Angeles or San Francisco.
 The city's dining ecosystem runs at a different scale.
 Where Providence in Los Angeles or Lazy Bear in San Francisco operate in deeply competitive, multi-tier markets with dozens of comparable rooms, a Palm Springs restaurant that deliberately keeps its profile subdued is making a clearer choice.
 It is opting out of the resort-spectacle tier and signalling something more specific about who it is cooking for.